Experience & Activities

 After leaving St. John’s College, I helped my wife and Roxana Zirakzadeh found Symposium Great Books Institute in 2006 in San Francisco, and I subsequently led its reorganization as a 501c3 nonprofit entity in 2013 in San Antonio, Texas, and led in the development of its first online seminars in 2014.

 For me, the single-most important question after graduating from St. John’s has been to discover what serious liberal learning can look like outside terminal degree programs.
-I’ve been pursuing Cleitophon’s question, what now?
+Such programs can only be a beginning.
+I’ve been pursuing Cleitophon’s question (of the shorter Socratic dialogue with the same name), what now?
 It seemed to me that, whatever else it can be, lifelong liberal learning must be distinct from a path of professional specialization in a particular academic field.
+Studying for a Ph.D would not necessarily be the right direction, since here and now this would be a path of specialization, rather than liberal learning.
 On the other hand, how does one avoid the pitfall of amateurishness?
-The Symposium community and its striving for excellence has helped me search for an answer to these questions.
+While my brief time at St. John’s College started me down a path of liberal learning, many groups of serious adult readers – and in particular helping the Symposium community grow over the past 20 years – has actually helped me walk, or live, the path of liberal learning – something the College itself, or any terminal degree program, is simply not geared to do.